 Table IV presents the results.
 The estimated coefficient β is negative and statistically significant.
-We include household fixed effects and stock fixed effects cumulatively from columns (2) to (3) to absorb unobservable shocks at the stock and household levels.
-The magnitudes of the coefficient estimates is stable across the different specifications.
+We include household fixed effects and stock fixed effects cumulatively from Columns 2 to 3 to absorb unobservable shocks in stock and household level.
+The magnitude of the coefficient estimates is stable across the different specifications.